 They are going to do that.

-We had that story earlier in the week on Monday, where they are going to be uh examining and and and uh the certain things are gonna disqualify you from uh working at the ports.
+We had that story earlier in the week on Monday, where they are going to be examining certain things that are going to disqualify you from working at the ports if you're illegal, if you have felony convictions or something.

-Uh if you're illegal, if you have uh felony convictions or something, but right, and they think right now there's so many of those that that to enforce this would would cause a severe shortage of employees at the ports.
+And they think right now there's so many of those that to enforce this would cause a severe shortage of employees at the ports.

-Can you imagine if people in Dubai reading about all this at the United Air Emirates at Dubai ports world?
+Can you imagine the people in Dubai reading about all this at the United Arab Emirates at Dubai Ports World?

-The Bush administration has been under fire, as we all know, for what critics call holes in security measures at the uh at the ports.
+The Bush administration has been under fire, as we all know, for what critics call holes in security measures at the ports.

 Cargo industry officials have worried that a federal ID system aimed at boosting security could cost many port workers their jobs, leading to bottlenecks in the flow of goods destined for virtually every U.S. community.